 However, it’s not a definite solution: not only do business often have more than one ERP system implemented, but there are always stray applications developed on an ad hoc basis to tackle specific tasks.
-Needless to say, ERP systems do add a lot of value to business and help consolidate data up to a degree – but are rarely a single-shot solution.
+Needless to say, ERP systems do add a lot of value to

 Another popular method used to provide users with a good overview of data involves integration between various applications and systems.
 EAI (enterprise application integration) is usually the most obvious path for enterprises that need to fetch and display data from a number of disparate sources.
 Usually referred to as ‘spaghetti,’ such integration depends on middleware that connects different applications to each other.